darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 : Selecting a film stock and a print paper is enough to get a complete, physically-plausible result.
 The per-effect controls (grain, halation, diffusion) and the film tab's _chemistry_ section are there for fine-tuning, not required for a first pass.

 positive film has no print stage
-: Slide and reversal film stocks are viewed directly rather than printed -- _scan the film_ is automatically enabled when you select one, and every print-stage control (print exposure, auto print exposure, print contrast, filtration, preflash, print diffusion) has no effect while it's active.
+: Slide and reversal film stocks are viewed directly rather than printed -- _scan the film_ is automatically enabled when you select one, and every print-stage control (print exposure, auto print exposure, print contrast, print development time, filtration, preflash, print diffusion) has no effect while it's active.
+The scanner tab's _viewing glare_ is also inactive, since a directly scanned film has no print surface.

 auto print exposure is a real-world default, not a fixed brightness : With _auto print exposure_ enabled, changing _film exposure_ does not change the final brightness -- print exposure automatically compensates, the same way a real printer exposes to a fixed target density regardless of how the negative was exposed.
 Disable it if you want film exposure to affect brightness directly, as it would with a fixed enlarger exposure time.